 - Gaining admission to law school is a very rigorous process.
 Most applicants have a 3.50 GPA and above.

 - Law schools usually require three letters of recommendation.
-Students should get to know their professors, instructors, academic advisers, employers, and volunteer coordinators, as these recommenders will be able to speak about the students’ skills, personal characteristics, and abilities that would make them a competitive candidate for law school.
+Students should get to know their professors, instructors, academic advisors, employers, and volunteer coordinators, as these recommenders will be able to speak about the students’ skills, personal characteristics, and abilities that would make them a competitive candidate for law school.

 - The LSAT score and accumulative GPA make up approximately 60-70% of the law school admission decision.
 A law school applicant’s personal statement, letters of recommendation, and extracurricular activities are the remaining admission criteria that are included in the law school admission process.